dib-lab/dib-training/index.rst

   of the UC Davis community, subject to space constraints.
 * Workshops are free unless otherwise specified.

-If you want to be notified of new workshops or events happening in the data science community at UC Davis, you can sign up for the
-`dib-training mailing list
+If you want to be notified of new workshops or events, you can sign up for the `dib-training mailing list
 <http://lists.idyll.org/listinfo/dib-training>`__; workshops are
 generally announced there first.